Denoising Diffusion Planner: Learning Complex Paths from Low-Quality Demonstrations: Denoising Diffusion Planner

 \section{Denoising Diffusion Planner}

 In this section, we introduce our Denoising Diffusion Planner (DDP) approach based on DDPM, conditional sampling, and closed-loop control.

-Path planning is defined as finding a collision-free motion from a starting configuration to a goal configuration \cite{Spong2020PathPlanning}.
-In this work, each path is discretized into a sequence of poses assumed to be equidistant in time, although we are not limited to that.
+In this work, each path is discretized into a sequence of poses equally spaced in time, although the methodology applies to any parametrisations.
+The term ``trajectory" is often used in literature for time-parameterized paths, and therefore we will use ``path" and ``trajectory" interchangeably from now on.

 We indicate a path with $\bm{\tau} = \left(H_0 , H_1, ..., H_T\right)$, where $H$ is an element of the Lie-group SE(3) \cite{Sola2018ARobotics} which encodes the position and orientation of a frame with respect to a chosen reference frame.
 In particular, a pose $H_t$ can be described by a matrix that is composed of a rotation matrix $R_t$, encoding the orientation, and a vector $\bm{p}_t$, encoding the position \cite{Sola2018ARobotics}:

 where $\top$ refers to the transpose operator and $\bm{0}$ is a column vector of three zeros.

 \begin{notes} \item There are two indices to keep track of: the time index and the diffusion index.
 We use the convention of Janner et al. \cite{Janner2022PlanningSynthesis} to use subscripts to denote the time index and superscripts to denote the index of the diffusion process.
 For example, a pose at time step $t$ and noise step $k$ is hence written as $H^k_t$. \end{notes}